Figure out how many eggs you want per day. Multiply that number by two and get that many hens.

-During the peak egg laying season, hens may lay as much as once a day for awhile, on average.
-Particularly if they are first year layers.
+During the peak egg-laying season, hens may average as many as one egg a day, particularly if they are first-year layers.

 But my experience in central Texas has been that they will not lay well during hot summers.
 And if you live in a colder climate and have extreme winters, you may find that yours don’t lay very well during winter.

 Basically, any type of stress will tend to reduce laying.
 Stress from heat, cold or other sources.

 Also, as hens approach their second year of laying, in the fall as the days get shorter, they’ll go into a molt.
 During the molt, they will stop laying.

 Egg laying is seasonal.
 Chickens tend to lay best in springtime.
 Larger heritage breed chickens tend to lay well during winter and spring, but not as well in summer.
 Smaller breeds like Leghorns and ISA Browns (Red Stars, Red Comets, Cinnamon Queens, etc.) lay better during warm weather.

 Hens are very sensitive to the number of hours of daylight that they receive.
 Commercial egg-laying operations often use lights to artificially give the hens more “daylight hours” to maintain laying.

 I say all this to say, most home flock owners don’t get record numbers of eggs.
 If you want eggs as close to year round as possible, you’ll need to get extra chickens and always have some first year layers in your flock.

 How many eggs do chickens lay in a year?